 You don’t need to register your accommodation if:

-- A single room of your primary residence
+- You rent a single room of your primary residence.

 Data shared with local authorities